dotnet/winforms/src/System.Windows.Forms/tests/IntegrationTests/System.Windows.Forms.Maui.IntegrationTests/readme.md

 ## Porting the maui test

-See the pull request at XXXXXXXXXXXXXXXXXXXXXXXX for an example of how to do this.
+See the pull request at https://github.com/dotnet/winforms/pull/1240 for an example of how to do this.

 1. Browse to .\src\System.Windows.Forms\tests\IntegrationTests\MauiTests.
 All Maui tests live under this folder, each in their own folder.